kadekchrisna/Ark/README.md

 # Ark
 Web Aplikasi Soal B

-Aplikasi dibuat dengan PHP native, MySQL dan Apache.
-Untuk menjalankan aplikasi membutuhkan XAMPP dengan versi PHP 7*.
-SQL Database sudah disertakan.
-Untuk login gunakan email k@gmail.com dan isi password 123456
+# Requirement

+- Apache
+- PHP
+- MySQL

+# Usage

+Import SQL ke MySQL
+Clone the repo to your htdocs dir to log in on the app, use email k@gmail.com and password 123456